Are you tired of being tired?

 “Chef Joanna has been hosting virtual cooking lessons at the Children’s Hospital of Philadelphia for the past few months and is a wonderful chef and teacher.
 She provides chef’s tips and tricks, answers questions, loves hearing other people share their experience, and is a warm and welcome presence on Wednesday afternoons.
 I have made several of her plant-based dishes and, despite my culinary limitations, they have been welcome additions to our dinner table.”

-Subscribe to receive your FREE book “Vegan Breakfast Recipes for Beginners”
+Subscribe to receive your FREE book “3 Simple Secrets to Cooking Amazing Meals“

 As a 30-something woman growing up in Los Angeles, I have had my body complex issues.
 I loved to eat at an early age.
 Ever since I got my Easy-Bake oven at 6 years old, I was baking all the time.
 And, when I wasn’t baking I was eating sweets and whatever was delicious.